core-wg/oscore/draft-ietf-core-object-security.md

 3. The endpoints can reuse an existing shared Master Secret and derive new Sender and Recipient Contexts.
 This typically requires a good source of randomness and a message exchange, but not as large performance impact as a key exchange protocol, and no trusted third party.
 See {{master-secret-multiple}} for an example.

-4. Under certain circumstances an endpoint can reuse an existing Security Context with updated Sender Sequence Number, Replay Window, and Notification Numbers.
+4. Under certain circumstances an endpoint can reuse an existing Security Context with updated Sender Sequence Number, and Replay Window.
 This requires that the mutable parts of the security context are available throughout the lifetime of the device, or that the device can recover security context data based on careful use of non-volatile memory, see {{master-secret-once}} for an example.
 If an endpoint makes use of a partial security context stored in non-volatile memory, it MUST NOT reuse a previous Sender Sequence Number and MUST NOT accept previously received messages.

 The choice of method may depend on capabilities of the devices deployed and the solution architecture.
 This document RECOMMENDS the use of a key exchange protocol.